 - Cardinal Tetras

 The tank’s temperature should be kept within the suggested range, which is 72 to 84 degrees Fahrenheit.
-Any temperature within this range will be fine, but this range’s middle or upper level is more preferred.
-The higher levels of temperature within this range are also considered the best for triggering the spawning.
+Any temperature within this range will be fine, but this range’s middle or upper level is preferred.
+The higher levels of temperature within this range are also considered the best for triggering spawning.

 How big do gold Ram cichlids get?

 The maximum size that a gold ram attains is 2.5 inches long.
 But mostly in the aquariums, they are restrained to just 2 inches because of limited space and more density.
-However, they can get a little longer in the larger tanks with correct water conditions.
+However, they can get a little longer in the larger tanks with the correct water conditions.